 GOOD FAITH EFFORT PROCEDURES.
-The contract will not be awarded until the Utilization Plan submitted by the apparent successful bidder is approved.
-All information submitted by the bidder must be complete, accurate and adequately document that enough DBE participation has been obtained or document that good faith efforts of the bidder, in the event enough DBE participation has not been obtained, before the Department will commit to the performance of the contract by the bidder.
-The Utilization Plan will be approved by the Department if the Utilization Plan documents sufficient commercially useful DBE work to meet the contract goal or the bidder submits sufficient documentation of a good faith effort to meet the contract goal pursuant to 49 CFR Part 26, Appendix A. The Utilization Plan will not be approved by the Department if the Utilization Plan does not document sufficient DBE participation to meet the contract goal unless the apparent successful bidder documented in the Utilization Plan that it made a good faith effort to meet the goal.
-This means that the bidder must show that all necessary and reasonable steps were taken to achieve the contract goal.
+The contract will not be awarded until the Utilization Plan is approved.
+All information submitted by the bidder must be complete, accurate and adequately document enough DBE participation has been obtained or document the good faith efforts of the bidder, in the event enough DBE participation has not been obtained, before the Department will commit to the performance of the contract by the bidder.
+The Utilization Plan will be approved by the Department if the Utilization Plan documents sufficient commercially useful DBE work to meet the contract goal or the bidder submits sufficient documentation of a good faith effort to meet the contract goal pursuant to 49 CFR Part 26, Appendix A. This means the bidder must show that all necessary and reasonable steps were taken to achieve the contract goal.
 Necessary and reasonable steps are those which, by their scope, intensity and appropriateness to the objective, could reasonably be expected to obtain sufficient DBE participation, even if they were not successful.
-The Department will consider the quality, quantity, and intensity of the kinds of efforts that the bidder has made.
-Mere pro forma efforts, in other words, efforts done as a matter of form, are not good faith efforts; rather, the bidder is expected to have taken genuine efforts that would be reasonably expected of a bidder actively and aggressively trying to obtain DBE participation sufficient to meet the contract goal.
+The Department will consider the quality, quantity, and intensity of the kinds of efforts the bidder has made.
+Mere pro forma efforts, in other words efforts done as a matter of form, are not good faith efforts; rather, the bidder is expected to have taken genuine efforts that would be reasonably expected of a bidder actively and aggressively trying to obtain DBE participation sufficient to meet the contract goal.

 - (a) The following is a list of types of action that the Department will consider as part of the evaluation of the bidder's good faith efforts to obtain participation.
 These listed factors are not intended to be a mandatory checklist and are not intended to be exhaustive.
-Other factors or efforts brought to the attention of the Department may be relevant in appropriate cases, and will be considered by the Department. - (1) Soliciting through all reasonable and available means (e.g. attendance at pre-bid meetings, advertising and/or written notices) the interest of all certified DBE companies that have the capability to perform the work of the contract.
+Other factors or efforts brought to the attention of the Department may be relevant in appropriate cases and will be considered by the Department. - (1) Soliciting through all reasonable and available means (e.g. attendance at pre-bid meetings, advertising and/or written notices) the interest of all certified DBE companies that have the capability to perform the work of the contract.
 The bidder must solicit this interest within sufficient time to allow the DBE companies to respond to the solicitation.
 The bidder must determine with certainty if the DBE companies are interested by taking appropriate steps to follow up initial solicitations.